ardaergin/VBL/markdown_files/payment.md

 # Payment

-The payment for the studies are calculated based on:
+The payment for the studies is calculated based on:

 - 10€ per hour for physical lab studies.
 - 7.5€ per hour for online studies.